D3nX/NeoGame/README.md

 # Cool !
 But how I use it ?
 How to use it ?
 No more simple, Just go on https://niobean-generation.000webhostapp.com/tutorials.html -> Tutorials ! <br />
+Or take a shot in the wiki section (in progress).
 You l'ill discover all about the game library : <br />

 The basics :